 - No down payment.
 The stress of coming up with 10-20% of the price of the potential home can be overwhelming to our everyday heroes who are sacrificing so much to give us peace of mind.
 By alleviating the pressure of a down payment, our educators and first responders will have a much easier time buying a home and will have more money available for mortgage payments and other necessities.

 - No Private Mortgage Insurance.
-With most home loans, if you are unable to put down less than 20%, you will be required to have Private Mortgage Insurance (PMI).
+Most home loans require Private Mortgage Insurance (PMI).
 This is a type of mortgage insurance you may be required to pay if you have a conventional loan and make a down payment of less than 20% of the home’s purchase price.
 It’s arranged by the lender and is provided by private insurance companies to protect the lender in the case of default or foreclosure.
-Under the HELPER Act, PMI will not be a requirement, helping to save our Heroes thousands.
+Under the HELPER Act, PMI will not be a requirement, helping to save our heroes thousands.

 Facts about the HELPER Act:

 - Requires a 3.6% upfront Mortgage Insurance Payment (MIP), based on the overall amount of the loan, and will adhere to all Federal Housing Administration (FHA) loan limits.